cvilsmeier/sqinn-go/README.md

 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go)

 Sqinn-Go is a Go (Golang) library for accessing SQLite databases without cgo.
-It uses Sqinn2 <https://github.com/cvilsmeier/sqinn2> under the hood.
+It uses Sqinn <https://github.com/cvilsmeier/sqinn> under the hood.
-It starts Sqinn2 as a child process (`os/exec`) and communicates with Sqinn2 over stdin/stdout/stderr.
-The Sqinn2 child process then does the SQLite work.
+It starts Sqinn as a child process (`os/exec`) and communicates with Sqinn over stdin/stdout/stderr.
+The Sqinn child process then does the SQLite work.

 If you want SQLite but do not want cgo, Sqinn-Go can be a solution.